-Each numbered verse of a psalm has two parts, half verses, which are marked in the middle by an asterisk.
+Each numbered verse of a psalm has two parts, half

+verses, which are marked in the middle by an asterisk.
 When we are not singing or saying the psalm in unison, we say it antiphonally.
 The Reader announces the way we will say the psalm, either in unison, or responsively by whole or half verse.
-The Reader always begins the first verse.
-If we read by half verse, then the congregation says the portion of the verse following the asterisk.
-When reading by whole verse, the Reader says the first whole verse, and the congregation says the next whole verse.
-This provides a rhythmical back-and-forth between Reader and the People.
+The verse, then the congregation says the portion of the verse following the asterisk.